daisybio/TF-Prioritizer/src/further_analysis_tools/TPM_GC_Filter_Analysis/README.md

 ```

 ### Required Options
-- `--working-directory` : The directory where all runs of COM2POSE are inside.
+- `--root-run-directories` : The directory where all runs of COM2POSE are inside.
 - `--TF-list` : The directory where all runs of COM2POSE are inside.

 ### Optional Options